< Back to Leadership Vacancies

 HOW TO APPLY

 Woodford International School (WIS) has selected Search Associates to assist them in the Head of School search, with Caroline Jacoby as the Lead Consultant.
-The deadline for applications is Saturday July 31st, 2021, 9:00a.m.
-GMT.
+As the position is to begin in three month's time, applications should be sent as soon as possible.

 Candidates are asked to submit a letter of interest and the required materials as early as possible as WIS reserves the right to close the selection process AT ANY TIME if the right candidate is found.
 The review of applications begins as applications are received.
 For this reason, it is important that interested candidates apply at the earliest possible time.